mugekuskon/HeartDiseasePrediction/README.md

 This is a project for the Machine Learning course.
 This notebook includes classification of 918 patients with seven different machine learning algorithms.

-## Dataset and Machine Learning Models
+## Dataset and Machine Learning Models :mending_heart:

 -   Dataset: Includes 11 features and 918 rows.
 Taken from [Kaggle.](https://www.kaggle.com/fedesoriano/heart-failure-prediction)
 -   Classification Methods: Naïve Bayes, SVM, Logistic Regression, Random Forest, XGBoost, LightGBM and MLP.